-Similarly, in analyzing mergers, the sets of benefits and costs regulators should consider might be quite different from, and even opposite to, the typical criteria of evaluation.
-While the reduction in product offerings example, it is well understood that if a family's daughter has been taken hostage, a prohibition on negotiating with the hostage takers is unwelcome to the family, but that such policies minimize the number of families who, in equilibrium, face this predicament.
-Analogously, aggressive merger policy that discourages entry for buyout may be desirable.50 Thus the tendency of a merger to encourage entry, usually viewed as an offsetting benefit, may, in these settings, be a leading source of harm.
+However, such mergers may encourage future entry.
+For example, it is well understood that if a family's daughter has been taken hostage, a prohibition on negotiating with the hostage takers is unwelcome to the family, but that such policies minimize the number of families who, in equilibrium, face this predicament.
+Analogously, aggressive merger policy that discourages entry for buyout may be desirable.
+Thus the tendency of a merger to encourage entry, usually viewed as an offsetting benefit, may, in these settings, be a leading source of harm.
 A recent, worrisome example of this is Facebook's recent acquisition of WhatsApp, which received limited antitrust scrutiny, despite the seemingly high degree of redundancy of the latter.